Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Q. Can married women wear furisode?

 Traditionally, furisode is for unmarried women.
-However, in modern Japan this rule has become more relaxed, and some married women do choose to wear furisode.
-That said, most Japanese women follow the traditional custom of transitioning to tomesode after marriage.
+In modern Japan this rule has relaxed, but most Japanese women follow the tradition of switching to tomesode after marriage.

 Q. What colors are most popular for furisode?

-Red (赤) has always been the most classic and popular choice — it symbolizes vitality, happiness, and youth.
-Pink (ピンク) is sweet and popular for Coming-of-Age.
-Blue (青・紺) feels cool and sophisticated.
-Recently, green and yellow have become trendy among younger women looking for something unique.
+Red has always been the most classic choice — it symbolizes vitality and youth.
+Pink is sweet and popular.
+Blue feels sophisticated.
+Recently green and yellow have become trendy too.

 🌸